keylime/keylime/README.md

 `apt-get install -y python-dev python-setuptools python-tornado python-m2crypto python-zmq`.
 Now pull in the rest of the python dependencies with `sudo python setup.py install`

 Now you can run `make_node_bundle.sh` in the keylime directory.
 The single binary will appear inside the dist folder.
 You can distribute this file along with keylime.conf and run the node service without any other Keylime dependencies.
 It will look for the conf file in /etc/ first and then in the same directory as the keylime_node binary.

+### Notes

+*Due to a bug in pyinstaller 3.2.1 and prior, you may receive errors when running keylime_node (e.g., cannot load Cryptodome).
+For more information, refer to their patch for this bug (https://github.com/pyinstaller/pyinstaller/pull/2453).*

+*For this reason, it is recommended to use at least pyinstaller 3.3.
+If your system does not have pyinstaller 3.3+, you can mitigate this issue by copying their hook file [PyInstaller/hooks/hook-Cryptodome.py](https://raw.githubusercontent.com/pyinstaller/pyinstaller/dacc07f49e2c22bba5473f4cb5b2a5194cdae5e1/PyInstaller/hooks/hook-Cryptodome.py) into your ``PyInstaller/hooks/`` directory (e.g.,/usr/local/lib/python2.7/dist-packages/PyInstaller/hooks/ or /usr/lib/python2.7/site-packages/PyInstaller/hooks/).*

 ## To run on OSX 10.11